-Moreover, email software tools (Eudora, Outlook, Mozilla, to name just a few) are used not only in the standard ways foreseen by email tools designers, i.e., for reading and answering messages, but also in more "perverted" ways.
+Also, email software tools (Eudora, Outlook, Mozilla, to name just a few) are used not only in the standard ways foreseen by email tools designers, i.e., for reading and answering messages, but also in more "perverted" ways.
 We refer here to archiving, managing a personal agenda or serving as a reminder tool: people send mail to themselves as a reminder; people use the inbox message list as an agenda; people use email for task management and delegation; people hit reply for avoiding to type in a long list of addresses; people archive a whole message when the attachment is an important document; people use email as a file transfer mean; and so on.
-Because of this creative use of email, another meaning for the "email overload" expression (the overloading of uses of this tool) has arosen [23], and email has been named a serial-killer application [8].
+This creative use of email has generated another meaning for the "email overload" expression [32], i.e., the overloading of uses of this tool, and because of this phenomenon, email has been named a serial-killer application [10].